GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 By convention, the "main" Ruby file that defines functions should be called `app.rb` and be located at the root of the project.
 The path to this file is sometimes known as the **function source**.
-The Functions Framework allows you to specify an arbitrary source, but suome hosting environments (such as Google Cloud Functions) require it to be `./app.rb`.
+The Functions Framework allows you to specify an arbitrary source, but some hosting environments (such as Google Cloud Functions) require it to be `./app.rb`.

 A source file can define any number of functions (with distinct names).
 Each of the names is known as a **function target**.

+Following is a typical layout for a Functions Framework based project.

 ```
 (project directory)